-Originally rumored to be called Siri Speaker, the HomePod is a smart speaker with Wi-Fi capabilities intended to compete against Amazon Echo devices and Google Home—although it will be significantly more expensive.
-During the WWDC keynote, Apple’s senior VP of marketing Phil Schiller boasted about the HomePod’s audio quality, its built-in room sensors, and the integration with Apple Music.
+Apple’s HomePod (originally rumored to be called Siri Speaker) is a smart speaker with Wi-Fi capabilities intended to compete against Amazon Echo devices and Google Home—although it’s more expensive.
+Revealed during Apple’s WWDC keynote, Apple’s senior VP of marketing Phil Schiller boasted about HomePod’s audio quality, its built-in room sensors, and the integration with Apple Music.

-With its always-on voice assistant and ability to control connected devices, the HomePod is very similar to Echo devices and Google Home, but with a few notable differences.
-(We were able to get a closer look after the keynote, and you can check out our first eyes-on impressions here.)
+With its always-on voice assistant and ability to control connected devices, HomePod is very similar to Echo devices and Google Home, but with a few notable differences.
 Here are the must-know HomePod features, specs, and sales info showcased during WWDC.

 How much will it cost?

-Is the HomePod just as smart as the iPhone?
+Is HomePod just as smart and easy to set up as AirPods?

 How do you activate it?

-The HomePod has six microphones so that it can be activated verbally using the “Hey Siri” voice command.
+HomePod has six microphones so that it can be activated verbally using the “Hey Siri” voice command.
 We’re not sure what happens if you have “Hey Siri” activated on your nearby iPhone as well.
-Hopefully, Apple implements a way for you to customize which device responds and fulfills the voice commands, or for the iPhone and the HomePod to communicate with each other and figure it out.
-We’ll let you know once we do our full review.

 What can you ask Siri to do?